prisma-archive/graphcool-templates/tictactoe-gameserver/README.md

 - A Server Side Subscription is used for the computer player.
 It keeps an eye on all `GameState` nodes that have their `turn` field set to `Computer`.
 The function determines the position for the next move, and fires a `createMove` mutation.

+### Using `graphcool-lib`

+The functions use `graphcool-lib` to communicate with the API endpoint. `graphcool-lib` is a convenience wrapper around `graphql-request`.
+The `fromEvent()` method is used to create the client, because that closely mimics the setup used for schema extensions.

 ## Setting up the project

 ### Schema